 While technology can be very beneficial when accessing healthcare, there are certain advantages and disadvantages of telemedicine.
-Even if you have a condition that works under normal telemedicine guidelines, you should probably evaluate these pros and cons before making the decision.
+Even if you have a condition that works under normal telemedicine guidelines, you should probably evaluate these pros and cons before deciding.

 Advantages of Telemedicine